PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Introduction

-The second problem is the metric to determine the optimal scaling factor is not accurate on vision transformers.
+The second problem is that the metric to determine the optimal scaling factor is not accurate on vision transformers.
 There are various metrics in previous PTQ methods, including MSE, cosine distance, and Pearson correlation coefficient between the layer outputs before and after quantization.
 However, we observe they are inaccurate to evaluate different scaling factor candidates because only the local information is used.
 Therefore, we propose to use the Hessian guided metric to determine the quantization parameters, which is more accurate.
 The proposed methods are demonstrated in \cref{overview}.

-We develop a post-training quantization framework for vision transformers, PTQ4ViT\footnote{Code is in https://github.com/hahnyuan/PTQ4ViT}.
-It can quantize a vision transformer in several minutes.
-Experiments show the quantized vision transformers (ViT, DeiT, and Swin) achieve near-lossless prediction accuracy (less than 0.5\% drop at 8-bit quantization) on the ImageNet classification task.
+We develop a post-training quantization framework for vision transformers using twin uniform quantization, PTQ4ViT. \footnote{Code is in \url{https://github.com/hahnyuan/PTQ4ViT}.} Experiments show the quantized vision transformers (ViT, DeiT, and Swin) achieve near-lossless prediction accuracy (less than 0.5\% drop at 8-bit quantization) on the ImageNet classification task.

-Our contributions are listed as follows: \begin{itemize} \item We find the problems in PTQ on vision transformer is special distributions of post-softmax and post-GELU activations and the inaccurate metric. \item We propose the twin uniform quantization to handle the special distributions, which decreases the quantization error. \item We propose to use the Hessian guided metric to determine the optimal scaling factors, which replaces the inaccurate metrics. \item The quantized networks achieve near-lossless prediction accuracy, making PTQ acceptable on vision transformers. \end{itemize}
+Our contributions are listed as follows: \begin{itemize} \item We find the problems in PTQ on vision transformers are special distributions of post-softmax and post-GELU activations and the inaccurate metric. \item We propose the twin uniform quantization to handle the special distributions, which can be efficiently processed on existing hardware devices including CPU and GPU. \item We propose to use the Hessian guided metric to determine the optimal scaling factors, which replaces the inaccurate metrics. \item The quantized networks achieve near-lossless prediction accuracy, making PTQ acceptable on vision transformers. \end{itemize}